Free Case Evaluation

 Top 10 Cities with Autonomous Vehicle Crashes

 Below is a breakdown of the cities with the most autonomous vehicle accidents.
-The data aligns with the cities where autonomous vehicle testing is popular.
+The data aligns with the cities where autonomous vehicles are testing or active.

 # City State Number of Incidents